 Basic And Increased Exemption

-The basic exemption is €10,160 per person, plus €765 for every year of service.
-However, you are entitled to Increase Exemption of an additional €10,000 if you haven’t received a tax-free lump sum in the last 10 years and you are not getting a lump sum pension payment now or in the future.
+Each person qualifies for a basic exemption of €10,160, plus €765 for each year of service.
+Additionally, you may be eligible for an increased exemption of €10,000 provided you have not received a tax-free lump sum in the past ten years and are neither receiving nor expecting a lump sum pension payment now or in the future.

 SCSB